RedTurtle/collective.powertoken.core/README.txt

     Default to True.
 When you call ``consumeAction``  you commonly execute the action and delete the token.
     You can configure an action that never expire the token when executed, so you can call it many times as you want (using the same token every time).
+``params``
+    Every other keyword argument passed, commonly used by adapters.